 These housekeeping tasks are easy to put off but doing them at the beginning of the year will save you time in the end.

 - Put together a group parent email list.
 Add it to your email contacts.

 - Write your emergency sub plans.
 Create generic plans that a substitute can follow at a moment’s notice.

-- Type up your daily/weekly schedule.
+- Type up your daily classroom schedule.
 You’ll be amazed at how many times you’ll need a copy of your schedule.
 Get help creating a classroom schedule and find schedule examples with that link.